DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Training Pipeline

 \section{Training Pipeline}

 In this section, we present our training pipeline based on the synthetic PyTorch programs.
-It consists of four components: (i) SFT on a small set of Pytorch-Triton pairs on difficult level 1; (ii) RL with decoupled rewards to optimize the correctness and the inference speed of the Triton kernel; (iii) curriculum RL from level 1 to a target level $L$; (iv) test-time search for optimal compositional kernels.
+It consists of three training components — (i) SFT on a small set of PyTorch-Triton pairs on difficulty level 1; (ii) curriculum RL with decoupled rewards, and (iii) test-time search for optimal compositional kernels — supported by a Triton verifier described in Section~\ref{sec:verifier}.